Skip to content

 What does 10x do

-:material-tools-outline: 10x learns the structure of every log event your environment produces — from source code, container images, and Helm charts.
-At runtime, it uses that knowledge to classify and optimize events without regex or manual rules.
+Learns the structure of every log event your environment produces — from source code, container images, and Helm charts.
+At runtime, classifies and optimizes events without regex or manual rules.

-• Reporter — shows which log event types cost the most
+• Reporter (DaemonSet alongside your forwarder) — shows which log event types cost the most, pre-SIEM.

-• Streamer — stores all events in S3 at $0.023/GB, streams selected data to your SIEM on-demand
+• Retriever — stores all events in S3 at $0.023/GB; streams selected data to your SIEM on-demand.

 Who is 10x for